Is control of type I error rate needed in Bayesian clinical trial designs?: Numerical illustrations of the characteristic features of the design

-Interim analyses are performed after each new observed outcome, i.e., $\sigma_n = n$.
-Simulations of this type tend to be slow, also as they involve sampling in the entire product space of the parameters $(\theta_0, \theta_1)$ and of possible data sequences $\{{\mathcal D}_{n};1 \le n \le N_{\max}\}$.
-Variance reduction and the alternative stochastic filtering approach are discussed in the Appendices.
+Interim analyses were performed after each new observed outcome, i.e., $\sigma_n = n, 1 \le n \le 500$.
+Monte Carlo samples of size $1000$ were used in each step for evaluating the considered posterior probabilities and the predictive expected utilities.
+Simulations of this latter type tend to be slow, as they involve sampling in the entire product space of the parameters $(\theta_0, \theta_1)$ and of possible data sequences $\{{\mathcal D}_{n};1 \le n \le 500\}$.
+Variance reduction and an alternative stochastic filtering approach are discussed in the Supplementary Material.